 An Arab man told my younger sister and me that we were “expensive”–meaning, by traditional Middle Eastern standards, that he thought we were worth many camels.
 This appraisal became something of a joke in our American social circle and so, when I finally succumbed to the pressure to start a blog just for fun, as a platform for my essays, the title was a given…

-The Wise Old Owl says that people don’t have anything to say until they’re at least thirty, so let’s pretend I’m thirty.
-I answer to many names (some of them wildly misleading): Em Gem, Shorty, Cinderella, Two Bits, Emmeline, Half Pint, Flint, Amelia Bedelia… My brother-in-law calls me The Second Wife when he wants me to make him a cup of tea, and my niece called me Mama when she was a baby.
+Shalom.
+I’m a farmer’s daughter (who hates contemporary country music), a bookkeeper, a journalist, a content writer, and a lover of all things Biblical.
+I answer to many names, some of them wildly misleading (Em Gem, Shorty, Cinderella, Two Bits, Emmeline, Half Pint, Flint, Amelia Bedelia).
+My Irish brother-in-law calls me The Second Wife when he wants me to make him a cup of tea, and my niece called me Mama when she was a baby.
 You can guess why the IT guy calls me Grandma when I ask for technical support.

-Jesus was not the most attractive person, and He was no stranger to suffering, so I’ll try to keep it real here.
+Jesus Christ, who I worship, was not the most attractive person, and he was no stranger to sorrow, so I’ll try to keep it real here.